cosm/hudson-dynamic-branch-manager/README.txt

     ./manage_dynamic_branches.rb world-domination git@github.com:drevil/secretplan.git

 would first scan the "secretplan" git repo for branches prefixed rc- or hotfix- which were not already on your hudson server, and would add a corresponding hudson project ("job") for each.
-E.g. the branch rc-0.4 would have created for it the job "world-domination-rc-0.4".
-We assume world-domination-develop job already exists (see elsewhere).
+E.g. the branch rc-0.4 would have created for it the job "world-domination_rc-0.4".
+We assume world-domination_develop job already exists (see elsewhere).
 It will then delete any hudson jobs for that project name which do not have corresponding git branches.
-So if it sees the hudson project world-domination-rc-0.3 but you've recently deleted the branch rc-0.3 from git, it will delete that branch (without any warning).
+So if it sees the hudson project world-domination_rc-0.3 but you've recently deleted the branch rc-0.3 from git, it will delete that branch (without any warning).

 Usage:
 ======